udgithubit/hinglish-toxicity-bert-bilstm/README.md

   - **BERT → BiLSTM**: full token-level BERT embeddings fed through a BiLSTM
   - **BiLSTM → BERT (frozen)**: BERT frozen, only the single pooled vector fed through a BiLSTM
+- `hinglish-tutorial.md` — step-by-step walkthrough of training the
+  baseline BERT classifier from scratch, written as a companion to the analysis above
 - `data/hinglish_toxicity_sample_500.csv` — 500-row balanced sample (250
   toxic / 250 non-toxic), filtered from a larger 60k-post corpus for label quality (see **Dataset** below)